 Ryan Law is the Director of Content Marketing at Ahrefs.
 Ryan has 13 years experience as a writer, content strategist, team lead, marketing director, VP, CMO, and agency founder.
 He's helped dozens of companies improve their content marketing and SEO, including Google, Zapier, GoDaddy, Clearbit, and Algolia.
 He's also a novelist and the creator of two content marketing courses.

-On-page SEO is the process of optimizing blog posts and website pages to improve their search rankings.
+On-page SEO is the process of optimizing blog posts and website pages to improve their search rankings and AI visibility.

-On-page SEO is important because small changes to your page can have a big impact on its rankings and traffic.
+On-page SEO is important because small changes to your page can have a big impact on its rankings, traffic, and visibility in AI.

 Here’s an example of one of our blog posts climbing 7 places in the search results after changing a single word in the title: